alexandrecuer/sharebox/README.md

 # A business social network tool dedicated to quality management

 This application is a SharingFile System with surveys management facilities.
-It can be defined as an open source CRM (Client Relation Management)
+It can be defined as an open source CRM - Client Relation Management

 [![Ruby](https://github.com/alexandrecuer/sharebox/actions/workflows/ruby.yml/badge.svg)](https://github.com/alexandrecuer/sharebox/actions/workflows/ruby.yml)